Iago Falque: Torino

 On 19 July 2016, it was announced that Falque was loaned to Torino with a buying option for the 2016–17 season.
 He scored his first goal in Serie A for Torino on 11 September, from a free-kick, in a 2–1 defeat to Atalanta.
 On 25 September he scored a brace, in a 3–1 victory against parent club Roma.
 He finished his first season with Torino with 12 goals and 8 assists, his personal best since 2015 at Genoa.

 On 4 January 2017, the day of his 27th birthday, it was announced that Torino exercised the right to purchase Falque outright.
 He started the 2017–18 season with Torino, playing two consecutive seasons for the same club for the first time in his career.
 He finished the season as top-scorer for Torino with 12 goals and eight assists (plus two goals in Coppa Italia), his personal best season.

-Loan to Genoa

 On 31 January 2020, Falque returned to Genoa on loan with an option to purchase.

-Loan to Benevento

-On 29 September 2020, Iago Falque joined Benevento on loan until 30 June 2021.
+On 29 September 2020, Falque joined Benevento on loan until 30 June 2021.

 América de Cali

-On 23 January 2022, Falque joined Colombian team América de Cali.
+On 23 January 2022, Falque joined Colombian team América de Cali, on a free transfer.
+After an attack when Falque's vehicle was shot at least three times near América de Cali's training facilities, his contract with América de Cali was terminated by mutual agreement.